AlcoholRehabHelp Logo

 1. Physiological Changes

-Alcohol suppresses the central nervous system (CNS) and slows down normal brain functions.
-It does this by slowing the release of and response to normal brain neurotransmitters.
+It suppresses the central nervous system (CNS), slowing normal brain function.
+It does this by slowing the release and response to normal brain neurotransmitters.
+At the same time, alcohol stimulates the release of other neurotransmitters, such as dopamine and endorphins, which create pleasurable sensations.

 As these changes occur, people tend to require increasingly more significant amounts of alcohol to become intoxicated.
 As a result, they often increase the amount they drink.